Prospective Math, Science, or Environmental Studies Majors

 - scoring 5, 6, or 7 on the IB Higher level Mathematics exam

-- completing a college course that is equivalent to QR 101 or higher
+- transferring in a college course that is equivalent to QR 101 or higher

 To learn more about the QR 101 prerequisite and the ALEKS assessment, visit Placement Exams.